Types of abortion restrictions in the United States: Transportation Issues to accessing abortion

 In states such as Alabama and Mississippi people often have the challenge of traveling far distances to obtain a medical abortion.
 As of 2019, there are only three healthcare clinics in Alabama that offer abortion.
 According to Guttmacher Institute, about one-third of people seeking an abortion in Alabama must travel more than 25 miles to receive the procedure.
-Furthermore, only seven percent of counties in Alabama have a medical provider in the county that offers abortion.
+Furthermore, only seven percent of counties in Alabama have a medical provider in the county that offers abortion.After the Dobbs decision, travel times to the nearest abortion provider have significantly increased in states where abortion has been banned.

+For low-income women and women of color, particularly Black women, the difficulty of accessing abortion is more pronounced.
+Low-income women are less likely to be able to take off work and organize childcare to travel long distances to have an abortion which significantly restricts their access to abortion compared to wealthy women who have the resources to travel out of state.
+Additionally, Southern and Midwestern states that have banned abortion after the reversal of Roe v.
+Wade have a higher population of Black women who will not be able to access the procedure in their state.

-People often must seek two trips to an abortion provider due to a waiting period.
-The waiting period is typically 48 hours before the scheduled abortion.
-Organizations such as Yellowhammer Fund, help people seeking an abortion.
-They provide financial costs and transportation for women in Alabama, Mississippi, and the Florida panhandle area.
+People often must seek two trips to an abortion provider due to a waiting period between mandated counseling and the procedure.
+The waiting period is typically 24 hours before the scheduled abortion.
+There are organizations such as the Yellowhammer Fund which help people seeking an abortion by assisting with payments and providing logistical support.
+This can help ease the burden of costs associated with transportation for people seeking an abortion.
 On the other hand, most clinics do not offer transportation or financial resources to patients.
 Most of the time, it is the responsibility of a patient to find their means of transportation and finances to fund the abortion.

+Access to abortion and other reproductive health procedures in the United States varies among specific state policies, and they are usually provided in separate facilities other than hospitals.
+However, due to changes in restrictions in certain states, many individuals have to travel across state lines to obtain the care they require.
+For example, according to research from the CDC, an average of 8% of patients have left their state of residence for abortion care, and overall, 71% of patients have traveled from a state with restrictive policies.
+While it might seem somewhat affordable to travel across the states for reproductive healthcare, it has created a significant burden on those who have low incomes or have dealt with other forms of systemic oppression.
+The rise of stigma and prejudices against those who need abortion care have caused an incline in emotional and mental strain, which can also impact an individual's well-being and decisions.
+The geographical locations of abortion facilities and accessibility impact the general demand of abortion by reducing search costs, travel time, and travel expenses.